 Many applicants state that they have health problems and that Norway must therefore consider their case.
 We very rarely make exceptions in these cases.
 The reason is that we think the health services in other European countries are both satisfactory and available to the applicant.

 Sometimes when we ask another country to accept an applicant, we do not get a response.
 Even if the country does not respond, the rules nevertheless state that the country is responsible for the applicant.
-This means that also in these cases, UNE will ask the applicant to contact the authorities in the other European country regarding his/her asylum application.
+If the country is to be released from responsibility, it must explain why it believes it is not responsible.

 Some applicants have family members with lawful residence in Norway and they therefore want Norway to consider their asylum application.
 Such requests can be granted for close family members, but there are very strict rules for who is considered close family members pursuant to the Dublin Regulation.
 Therefore, many applicants cannot have their asylum application considered in Norway.